gnolang/gno/docs/concepts/standard-library/overview.md

 # Overview

-The Gno standard library contains two main categories:
+The Gno Standard Library
 - Standard libraries as we know them in Golang, i.e. `"encoding/binary`, `strings` etc.
 - The `std` package, which contains blockchain-specific types and functionalities, like the [Banker](./banker.md), [coins](./coins.md), addresses, etc.

-## Ways to access Gno.land documentation
+## Accessing Gno.land documentation

 Apart from the official documentation you are currently reading, you can also access documentation for the standard libraries in several other different ways.
 You can obtain a list of all the available standard libraries with the following commands: